edgeguide/expect/README.md

 expect(
   {
     foo: "number", // Type string only validates the type
+    bar: {
-    bar: { type: "number" }, // Object can be used to combine type validation with other options },
+      // Object is used to combine type validation with other options
+      type: "number",
+      condition: (bar) => bar > 300,
+    },
+  },
   {
     foo: 123,